abramz/dog-or-cat/README.md

 ## Attribution

-- The icons, splash, and demo in assets/images use modified (resized, mashed-together) graphics from designed by [OpenMoji](https://openmoji.org/) – the open-source emoji and icon project.
+- The stoack images, icons, splash, and demo in assets/images use (potentially) modified (resized, mashed-together) graphics from designed by [OpenMoji](https://openmoji.org/) – the open-source emoji and icon project.
 License: [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/#)
 - The font used is Titan One from [Rodrigo Fuenzalida](https://fonts.google.com/specimen/Titan+One/about)
 - All other images in the app are from [unsplash](https://unsplash.com) and are attributed as such in the app itself